 In time, with appropriate planting and stock management, water on site will be drinkable against New Zealand drinking water standards.

 The property will also be registered in the Emissions Trading Scheme (ETS).
 Once established, the forest has the potential to sequester 6-8,000t of carbon annually.
+This would significantly exceed all production and shipping related emissions, meaning all wine would reach the shelf as carbon neutral.

 Read more about this project here